Meet Our Minister

 To access the link for our next online service, contact our office by clicking the button below.

-We are also now offering in-person worship at 15% capacity.
-Registration is required
+We are also now offering in-person worship with masks not required, but recommended.

 Our recent online services can be accessed through our Youtube channel: Knox Presbyterian Calgary by clicking the link below.